Yashrajmotwani/ise_android_project/Readme.md

 ## Working
 To run the app properly, we need to start the render so that the link - BASE_URL in retrofit client will work and allow the connection from the database.
 The login details are shared in a file in the assignment submission in Classroom.
-If we do not want to use render, replace the BASE_URL (RetrofitClient.kt) to the IP in your system, It will look something like this:
+If we do not want to use render and run the server.js locally, replace the BASE_URL (RetrofitClient.kt) to the IP in your system.
+It will look something like this:
 ```
 val BASE_URL = "http://a.b.c.d:5000/" // ipv4_address - a.b.c.d
 ```
+We also need to change the uri in server.js to the connection string on the DataBase:
+> const uri = mongodb+srv://<username>:<password>@cluster0.mongodb.net/<dbname>?retryWrites=true&w=majority

 To get your IP Address:
 - Run in the Command prompt terminal: